opendatasoft/ods-documentation/source/sourcing_and_processing_data/federation.rst

 Limitations
 -----------

 The federation does not duplicate the data.
-Only the metadata and visualizations are duplicated, hence can be overrided.
+Only the metadata and visualizations are duplicated, hence can be overriden.
 There are two reasons for that:

 - It is then possible to redistribute data without impacting the size of the data defined in the contract,
-- When the data change, the federated dataset is always up-to-date.
+- When the data changes, the federated dataset is always up-to-date.

 .. ifconfig:: language == 'en'